phu-pmh/phu-pmh.github.io/_pages/about.md

 I’m a [Data Science](https://cds.nyu.edu/) PhD student at **New York University** and a member of *[ML² Group](https://wp.nyu.edu/ml2/)* at [CILVR](https://wp.nyu.edu/cilvr/), co-advised by Prof. [Sam Bowman](https://www.nyu.edu/projects/bowman/) and Prof. [Kyunghyun Cho](http://www.kyunghyuncho.me/).
 I'm broadly interested in deep learning and natural language understanding.
 These days, I mainly work on applying transfer learning and multi-task learning methods to NLP problems, and analyzing these methods to understand why and when they work/fail.

-I'll join Amazon Web Services as an applied scientist intern in 2021 Summer.
+I'm interning at Amazon Web Services as an applied scientist intern in 2021 Summer.
 Previously, I interned at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) and [Grammarly](https://www.grammarly.com/).
 Prior to NYU, I developed Information Retrieval systems at [Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc) in Singapore.
 Before that, I earned my bachelor’s degree in Computer Science at [Nanyang Technological University](http://scse.ntu.edu.sg/Pages/Home.aspx).